Analytical high-order post-Newtonian expansions for extreme mass ratio binaries: Homogeneous Solutions of the Regge-Wheeler equation

 and use this substitution in the spin-$s$ Regge-Wheeler operator, which is given by

-Requiring that the ansatz (\ref{eq:in_ansatz}) satisfy the spin-2 Regge-Wheeler equation immediately determines all coefficients at orders upto $n=2\ell$.
-This means that, as Bini \& Damour did, we may determine at any given order the necessary expansion without solving the full MST expansions.
+Requiring that the ansatz of \eqref{eq:in_ansatz} satisfy the spin-2 Regge-Wheeler equation immediately determines all coefficients at orders up to $n=2\ell$.
+This means that we may determine at any given order the necessary expansion without solving the full MST expansions, as Bini \& Damour did in the context of \ref{BD:PN}.
 (As a check we have solved the MST expansion for large $\ell$ explicitly to order $\eta^{21}$ and found full agreement with the much simpler method described here.)

 An additional bonus of this method is that one may identify the coefficients $a_{(6 j, 2 j)}$ as being precisely the coefficients of the renormalised angular momentum $\nu_-$ corresponding to $-l-1$, that is